tlwilliams895/lchs/src/chapters/loops/accumulator-pattern.rst

    ooeeeaea
    ooeeeaeae

-Line 6 updates ``only_vowels`` with the ``+=`` operator.
+Line 7 updates ``only_vowels`` with the ``+=`` operator.
 Each time the statement runs, it adds a new character to the end of the string stored in the variable.

 Recall that ``only_vowels += char`` is a shortcut fo the longer expression ``only_vowels = only_vowels + char``.
 Is the order here important?

-Reversing a String
-------------------
+.. admonition:: Try It!

-Replace line 6 with ``only_vowels = char + only_vowels`` and run the program
+   Replace line 7 with ``only_vowels = char + only_vowels`` and run the program
    again.
 What happened?

    By changing how we reassign the accumulator variable, we get different results.

+Reversing a String
+------------------

 Let's look at another program that takes any string, reverses the characters, and stores the new result in another variable.

-Start by defining two variables---the string we want to reverse and a variable to store the reverse of the first string.
+Start by defining two variables---the string we want to reverse and a variable to store the new string.

 .. admonition:: Example